Functional Multi-Reference Alignment via Deconvolution

-\begin{theorem}[Recovery in spatial domain] Let $f$ satisfy Assumption~\ref{assumption:smoothness} with smoothness parameter $\beta > d$ and let $K$ be a kernel satisfying Assumption \ref{assumption:kernel} with $p> \beta-d$ and bandwidth parameter $h$.
+\begin{theorem}[Recovery in spatial domain] Assume the conditions of Theorem~\ref{thm:FTDeviation} hold.
+In addition, suppose that $f$ satisfies Assumption~\ref{assumption:smoothness} with smoothness parameter $\beta > d$ and let $K$ be a kernel satisfying Assumption \ref{assumption:kernel} with $p> \beta-d$ and bandwidth parameter $h$.
 Then, there exist positive universal constants $c_1,c_2$ such that, for all $\tau \ge 1,$ it holds with probability at least $1 - c_1 e^{-c_2 \tau}$ that the estimator $\hatf(t)$ in Algorithm \ref{alg:mainalgorithm} satisfies

 where $\rho_N$ is defined in \eqref{equ:def_of_rhoN}.
-Choosing $h= h^* \asymp \inparen{ \frac{\rho_N}{\|f\|^2}}^{\frac{1}{4\beta + 1}}$ thus yields an estimator $\hatf$ with relative error satisfying
+Choosing $h= h^* \asymp \inparen{ \frac{\rho_N}{\|f\|^2_\infty}}^{\frac{1}{3\beta + 1}}$ thus yields an estimator $\hatf$ with relative error satisfying

 \end{theorem}